-An estimated 45 million Americans live below the federal poverty limit – approximately 14.5% of the population.
+An estimated 45 million Americans live below the federal poverty limit – approximately 14.5% of the population, yet many myths about poverty exist.
 Among this population, it is projected that 23 million Americans will be without health insurance in 2017: due to financial hardship, lack of medicaid eligibility, or because their place of employment does not offer it.
 The federal poverty level is defined as a single person earning $13,860 a year, or a family of four living on $28,290 annually.
 But who exactly are those who live at or below the poverty level?

 Examining a few common myths surrounding those who live in poverty helps shed some light on the true nature of those who face economic hardship:

 - MYTH: Poor people are lazy and refuse to work, choosing instead to “live off the government”.
 FACT: The US Department of Labor cites that more than 10 million of those falling under the federal poverty limit comprise of the “working poor” – working full time for at least 27 weeks.
 The reality is, millions of Americans move in and out of poverty within a given lifetime.
 More than half of the US population will dip below the poverty line at some point before the age of 65, whether it is for a period of months or a decade.
 Government aid provided to those in poverty, such as welfare and medicaid, is just another form of Government aid similar to social security, student loans, and unemployment insurance.
 Most people fall into the category of receiving “Government Aid” at some point.

 - MYTH: Poor people are comprised of minorities and undocumented immigrants.
 FACT: More accurately, those who live in poverty are often those with families, who are currently employed – and largely identify as white.
 According to current Kairos Center US Poverty Statistics, “In absolute numbers there are more poor non-Hispanic whites than any other racial or ethnic group, 42% of the poor (18.8 million).”